josh-jacobson/lambda-lecture-notes/3-3-advanced-web-applications/1-testing-react.md

 Today we'll be focusing on integration testing for React applications, using Jest with React Testing Library.

 Here's some new terminology:
-* A function in testing may have inconvenient dependencies on other objects.
-To isolate the behavior of the function, we can replace the other objects with **mocks** that simulate the behavior of the real objects.
-(Entire functions and even node modules can be mocked in order to isolate behavior!)
+* To isolate the behavior of the function(s) we want to test, we can replace other objects and dependencies with **mocks** that simulate the behavior of the real objects.
+Entire functions and even node modules can be mocked in order to isolate behavior
 * **Spies** help us verify that the things we expect to be called are actually called, in the order we’d expect.

 The main idea to remember with these more advanced testing concepts is that we want to be specific about what we test.